 The National Empowerment Center is a Technical Assistance Center run by mental health consumers/survivors.
 It provides information and referrals to consumer/survivor resources nationwide and offers technical assistance to individuals and groups involved in consumer empowerment activities.
 The Center distributes recovery-related publications and sponsors education and training activities.

 Wisconsin United for Mental Health is a coalition of State, nonprofit, advocacy, and consumer mental health organizations formed in 2002.
 The coalition actively promotes mental health awareness and eliminates barriers to recovery through statewide activities and events including Webcasts, trainings, presentations for the public, and the support of local legislator and media briefing activities.

 Open the Doors

-Open the Doors is an international program that was developed by the World Psychiatric Association (WPA) in 1996.
-Created to fight the stigma and discrimination experienced by people with schizophrenia, the program helps dispel myths and misunderstandings about the nature, causes, and treatment of schizophrenia.
+Open the Doors is an international program that was developed by the World Psychiatric Association in 1996.
+Created to fight the prejudice and discrimination experienced by people with schizophrenia, the program helps dispel myths and misunderstandings about the nature, causes, and treatment of schizophrenia.
 It provides information for professionals, families, and friends on recovery and also has a section on its Web site with personal stories from people with schizophrenia.

 Breaking the Silence

 Breaking the Silence (BTS) is an educational program to increase awareness of mental health problems and eradicate inaccurate perceptions of these problems and people who experience them.
-Lesson plans for upper elementary, middle and high school classrooms educate students about the facts and myths of mental illness, teach tolerance, and promote early treatment.
-BTS explains the causes, symptoms, and warning signs of mental illness, and what a person can do to overcome the stigma and help others.
+Lesson plans for upper elementary, middle, and high school classrooms educate students about the facts and myths of mental health issues, teach social inclusion, and promote early treatment.
+BTS identifies the causes and signs of mental health problems and what people can do to help others who are experiencing these issues.